Countingonyou/DEXT/README.md

   Unified, Real-Time Data
   Dextrending aggregates transaction data from the DEXT bot.
   That's right!
-When a developer deploys our bot, the DEX Trending channel is gets an announcement that the bot has been activated, supplying the CA and ticker.
+When a developer deploys our bot, the DEX Trending channel receives an message that the bot has been activated, supplying the CA and ticker of the targeted project.
   That way DEVs and investors alike can take full advantage of the Trending bot, minutes before the project hits top 30.
   First movers advantage for DEXT holders!